Provence: During the French Revolution

 The fall of the Montagnards in July 1794 was followed by a new White Terror aimed at the revolutionaries.
 Calm was not restored until the rise of the Directory to power in 1795.

+Provence produced some memorable figures in the French Revolution; both moderates such as the comte de Mirabeau and figures of the far left such as the Marquis de Sade; there was also the military figure Charles Barbaroux and the theorist Emmanuel-Joseph Sieyès (1748–1836), who instigated the coup of 18 Brumaire which brought Napoleon to power.
+The revolutionary anthem La Marseillaise despite its origins on the Rhine got its name because revolutionary volunteers from Marseille sang it on the streets of Paris.

 Under Napoleon

 Napoleon restored the belongings and power of the families of the Ancien Régime in Provence.
 The British fleet of Admiral Horatio Nelson blockaded Toulon, and almost all maritime commerce was stopped, causing hardship and poverty.
 When Napoleon was defeated, his fall was celebrated in Provence.
 When he escaped from Elba on 1 March 1815, and landed at Golfe-Juan, he detoured to avoid the cities of Provence, which were hostile to him, and therefore directed his small force directly to the northeast of it.